iam-sandipmaity/video-downloader/README.md

 - That old install must be uninstalled once.
 - After switching to the stable keystore, future APKs from that same channel will install as updates.

+## In-app updates

+The app now includes an Updates screen for three separate flows:

+- app release checks and APK install handoff from GitHub releases
+- `yt-dlp` channel selection (`stable`, `nightly`, `master`) plus manual or startup-triggered updates
+- `FFmpeg` managed runtime installation layered on top of the bundled fallback binaries

+Runtime updates are blocked while downloads are actively running so file replacement stays safe.

 ---

 ## 🌐 Supported sites